RuneBlaze/internode/README.md

 wastrid -i genes.tre -b 0-100 -o output_stree.tre
 ```

 where `output_stree.tre` is the output species tree path, `-b` specified our bounds for the support (lower bound 0, upper bound 100).
-For example, for aBayes support that can have lower bound 0.333 and upper bound 1, the bounds can be spcified as `-b 0.333-1`.
+For example, for aBayes support that can have lower bound 0.333 and upper bound 1, the bounds can be specified as `-b 0.333-1`.

-In the second secnario, you really just want to run ASTRID (not weighted ASTRID), in which case just do
+In the second scenario (you don't have support/you don't trust the accuracy of such support), you really just want to run ASTRID (not weighted ASTRID), in which case just do

 ```shell
 wastrid -i genes.tre --preset vanilla -o output_stree.tre
 ```

-where `preset` can preconfigure flags for you, other presets include:
+where `preset` can preconfigure flags for you.
+Other presets include:

  - `--preset abayes`, equivalent to `-b 0.333-1`
  - `--preset hundred-bootstrap`, equivalent to `-b 0-100`

 At which point the output species tree topology is at `output_stree.tre`.
-The branch lengths of the species tree are not meaningful.
+The branch lengths of the species tree are not meaningful,
+and only the branch support are truly useful.

 ## Examples